framedsc/Sitesource/markdown/GameGuides/dmc.md

     - '+' + Num 7: Decrease
 - Camera tilt:
     - '+' + Num 1: Tilt the camera left
-    - '+' + Num 3: Tilt the camera left
+    - '+' + Num 3: Tilt the camera right
     - '+' + Num 2: Reset camera tilt
 - Speed modifiers (maintain one of the followings pressed while you move the camera position or direction to do it faster or slower):
     - C: Slow